daviesgeek/DotFileLinker/README.md

 DotFileLinker
 =============

-Super simple application to link all the files from one directory to another
+Super simple application to symlink all the files from one directory to another

 This is my first attempt at a Mac application.
 Hopefully I'll add more features as time goes on